gsanathkumar20/LAPTOP-PRICE/README.md

-Here's a `README.md` file tailored for your **Laptop Price Prediction** project, based on the uploaded files and Streamlit app:

----

 # 💻 Laptop Price Prediction Using Machine Learning

 Welcome to the **Laptop Price Predictor** – a machine learning-powered web application built with **Streamlit** that estimates the price of a laptop based on user-specified features such as RAM, screen size, CPU type, GPU brand, storage, and more.